 10. When a bench minor penalty is given, the player serving it does not have that penalty count towards the limit of four penalties in a game.
 It will be recorded on the scoresheet and in Pointstreak as a bench minor with the number of the player who serves it.

 c.
 Player Penalties and Game Suspensions - Minor

-1. A player who receives four minor penalties in one game will be suspended/ejected for the duration of the game upon receiving the fourth penalty. and will receive a 1 game suspension.
+1. A player who receives three minor penalties in one game will be ejected for the duration of the game upon receiving the third penalty.
 (Amendment 1 to USA Hockeyï¿½s Rule 404 section (d).
 Minor Penalties.)

 d.
 Player Penalties and Game Suspensions Major and Misconduct

 1. A player who receives a major penalty will automatically receive a Game Misconduct and will be suspended/ejected for the duration of the game.
 The player will also be penalized for the Game Misconduct.
 The penalty for a Major+Game Misconduct will be determined by GSHL, but it will not be less than a 2 game suspension.
 (Amendment 1 to USA Hockey Rule 403.
 Major Penalties.)

 2. A player who receives 2 Major+Game Misconduct penalties in 12 month period will be subject to a penalty to be determined by GSHL that will not be less than a 4 game suspension.
 This suspension will be served in addition to the suspensions incurred for each Game Misconduct.
 (Amendment 1 to USA Hockey Rule 404.
 Misconduct Penalties.)

 3. A player who receives 3 Major+ Game Misconduct penalties in a 12 month period will be subject to a penalty to be determined by GSHL that will not be less than a 20 game suspension.
 (Amendment 2 to USA Hockey Rule 404.
 Misconduct Penalties.)